Mexico: Energy

-Energy production in Mexico is managed by the state-owned companies Federal Commission of Electricity and Pemex.
-Pemex, the public company in charge of exploration, extraction, transportation, and marketing of crude oil and natural gas, as well as the refining and distribution of petroleum products and petrochemicals, is one of the largest companies in the world by revenue, making US$86 billion in sales a year.
-Mexico is the sixth-largest oil producer in the world, with 3.7 million barrels per day.
-In 1980 oil exports accounted for 61.6% of total exports; by 2000 it was only 7.3%.
-Mexico owns 7 oil refineries on its territory, with the newest one being built in 2022 and another refinery within the United States.
-Mexico has 60 hydroelectric power plants which generate 12% of the country's electricity with the largest being the 2,400 MW Manuel Moreno Torres Dam on the Grijalva River in Chicoasén, Chiapas.
-This is the world's fourth most productive hydroelectric plant.
+Energy production is managed by the state-owned companies Federal Commission of Electricity and Pemex.
+Pemex, the public company in charge of exploration, extraction, transportation, and marketing of crude oil and natural gas, as well as the refining and distribution of petroleum products and petrochemicals, is one of the largest companies in the world by revenue, making US$86 billion sales per year.
+Mexico is the sixth-largest oil producer, with 3.7 million barrels per day.
+In 1980 oil exports accounted for 62% of total exports; by 2000 it was only 7%.
+Mexico owns 7 oil refineries on its territory, with the newest built in 2022 and another refinery within the US.
+Mexico has 60 hydroelectric power plants which generate 12% of the country's electricity, the largest is the 2,400 MW Manuel Moreno Torres Dam on the Grijalva River, the world's fourth most productive hydroelectric plant.

-Mexico is the country with the world's third-largest solar power potential.
-The country's gross solar potential is estimated at 5kWh/m^{2} daily, which corresponds to 50 times the national electricity generation.
-Currently, there is over 1 million square meters of solar thermal panels installed in Mexico, while in 2005 there were only 115,000 square meters of solar PV (photo-voltaic) panels.
-The project SEGH-CFE 1 located in Puerto Libertad, Sonora in the Northwest of Mexico was completed in December 2018 and has a capacity of 46.8 MW from an array of 187,200 solar panels, all of its generated electricity is sold directly to the CFE and absorbed into the utility's transmission system for distribution throughout their existing network.
+Mexico has the third-largest solar power potential estimated at 5kWh/m^{2} daily, which corresponds to 50 times the national electricity generation.
+There is over 1 million square meters of solar thermal panels installed, while in 2005 there were only 115,000 square meters of solar PV (photo-voltaic) panels.
+The project SEGH-CFE 1 located in Puerto Libertad, Sonora in the Northwest of Mexico was completed in 2018 and has a capacity of 46.8 MW from an array of 187,200 solar panels, all of its generated electricity is sold directly to the CFE and absorbed into the utility's transmission system.
 The Villanueva solar park in Coahuila which opened in 2019, is the largest solar power plant in the Americas with a capacity of 828 MW.
-Mexico does have one nuclear power plant, the Laguna Verde Nuclear Power Station located in the state of Veracruz and numerous wind farms, with the largest wind farm in Latin America being located in the state of Oaxaca.
+Mexico has one nuclear power plant, the Laguna Verde Nuclear Power Station located in the state of Veracruz and numerous wind farms, with the largest wind farm in Latin America located in Oaxaca.

-Although Mexico has significantly increased its renewable electricity generation from wind and solar sources, it is still dependent on fossil fuels for the majority of its energy.
+Although Mexico has increased its renewable electricity generation from wind and solar sources, it is still dependent on fossil fuels for most of its energy.
 In 2023 Mexico was in the top 15 highest greenhouse gas emitters, contributing over 5 million tonnes, or 1.4% of the global total.
 Mexico has committed to reducing greenhouse gas emissions by 35% by 2030, with an increased target of 40% conditional upon external support.
-The country also aims to cut black carbon emissions by 51% unconditionally and 70% with additional support by 2030 and has committed to net zero by 2050.
+The country aims to cut black carbon emissions by 51% unconditionally and 70% with additional support by 2030 and has committed to net zero by 2050.